-Before turning to the regressions, Figure 1 shows unconditional correlations of the skill constructs as a first form of validation.
-Figure 1 and Appendix Table A1.A show a strong relationship between measures of cognitive skills and grades of education attained or self-assessed literacy.
+Before turning to the regressions, in Figure 1 we show the unconditional correlations of the skill constructs as a first form of validation.
+Figure 1 and Online Appendix Table A1. show a strong relationship between measures of cognitive skills and grades of education attained or self-assessed literacy.
 The relationship between the number of years using mineral fertilizer and technical skills is also relatively strong.
 This provides some validation, but is also a reminder that the direction of causality is hard to infer.
-A farmer may know more about fertilizer because she has been using it for a while, or may have been using it exactly because he knew about it.
-Figure 1 also shows a relatively strong positive correlation between cognitive, technical and noncognitive skills.
-This points to the importance of studying the different skills together rather than independently, to avoid wrongly attributing to a skill the effect of other correlated skills.
+A farmer may know more about fertilizer because they have been using it for a while, or may have been using it exactly because they knew about it.
+Figure 1 also shows a relatively strong positive correlation between cognitive, technical, and noncognitive skills.
+This points to the importance of studying the different skills together rather than independently to avoid wrongly attributing to a skill the effect of other correlated skills.